kokuwaio/helm-charts/charts/fluentd-elasticsearch/README.md

 ### From a version < 2.0.0

-When you upgrade this chart you have to add the "--force" parameter to your helm upgrade command as there have been changes to the lables which makes a normal upgrade impossible.
+When you upgrade this chart you have to add the "--force" parameter to your helm upgrade command as there have been changes to the labels which makes a normal upgrade impossible.

 ### From a version &ge; 4.9.3 to version &ge; 5.0.0